alexhiggins732/IdentityServer8/README.md

 You can see a list of our current sponsors [here](https://github.com/mvput/IdentityServer/blob/main/SPONSORS.md) - and for companies we have some nice advertisement options as well.

 ## Acknowledgements
-IdentityServer8 is built using the following great open source projects and free services:
+IdentityServer is built using the following great open source projects and free services:

 * [ASP.NET Core](https://github.com/dotnet/aspnetcore)
 * [Bullseye](https://github.com/adamralph/bullseye)